One of the mysteries of the English language finally explained.

-The official service book of the Church of England, compiled by Thomas Cranmer and others, first issued in 1549, and largely unchanged since the revision of 1662.See also Alternative Service Book
+The official service book of the Church of England and, with some variation, of other churches of the Anglican Communion.
+It was compiled by Thomas Cranmer and others and first issued in 1549.

 - ‘As expressed in the catechism in the Book of Common Prayer, the mission of the church is made explicit as the body of Christ.’

 - ‘In the Catechism of the Book of Common Prayer the link between baptism and ministry is succinct and clear.’

 - ‘The service consists of Morning Prayer from the Church of England's 1662 Book of Common Prayer.’